awsdocs/amazon-personalize-developer-guide/doc_source/bulk-data-import-step.md

 1. For **Tags**, optionally add any tags\.
 For more information about tagging Amazon Personalize resources, see [Tagging Amazon Personalize resources](tagging-resources.md)\.

 1. Choose **Finish**\.
 The data import job starts and the **Dashboard Overview** page is displayed\.
 The dataset import is complete when the status shows as ACTIVE\.
-You can now train the model using the specified dataset\.
+After you import data into an Amazon Personalize dataset, you can analyze it, export it to an Amazon S3 bucket, update it, or delete it by deleting the dataset\.
+For more information, see [Managing data](managing-data.md)\.

    After you import your data you are ready to create a solution\.
 For more information, see [Creating a solution](training-deploying-solutions.md)\.